Above: Trail below the Paseo del Morro. Photo courtesy National Park Service. Right: Campeche view of attack on San Cristobal, drawing from 1904.

 San Juan Now

 Inside the Forts - Take a walk, view a film, listen to a ranger describe the history of each fort as if you were back in the days of Spanish gallions and shots fired from sea or land.
-(Photo above of the 4th Level at El Morro, NPS)

-Outside the Forts - There's so much to see and do in the city of San Juan, including recreation, the history of Old San Juan itself, plus all those vacation shopping escursions, too.
+Outside the Forts - There's so much to see and do in the city of San Juan, including recreation, the history of Old San Juan itself, plus all those vacation shopping excursions, too.
 And not too far away is an actual rain forest at the Caribbean National Forest.